jaimetur/PhotoMigrator/help/0-command-line-syntax.md

              called <OUTPUT_FOLDER>/No-Albums/ and will have a year/month structure inside.
 -srEmpAlb, --synology-remove-empty-albums
-             The script will look for all Albums in Synology Photos database and if any Album is empty, will remove it from Synology Photos database.
+             The Tool will look for all Albums in Synology Photos database and if any Album is empty, will remove it from Synology Photos database.
 -srDupAlb, --synology-remove-duplicates-albums
-             The script will look for all Albums in Synology Photos database and if any Album is duplicated, will remove it from Synology Photos database.
+             The Tool will look for all Albums in Synology Photos database and if any Album is duplicated, will remove it from Synology Photos database.
 -srAll,    --synology-remove-all-assets
              CAUTION!!!
-The script will delete ALL your Assets (Photos & Videos) and also ALL your Albums from Synology database.
+The Tool will delete ALL your Assets (Photos & Videos) and also ALL your Albums from Synology database.
 -srAllAlb, --synology-remove-all-albums
              CAUTION!!!
-The script will delete ALL your Albums from Synology database.
+The Tool will delete ALL your Albums from Synology database.
              Optionally ALL the Assets associated to each Album can be deleted If you also include the argument '-rAlbAss, --remove-albums-assets' argument.